 So on the lathe I turned a piece of thin wall aluminum tubing out of 6061 rod.

-This piece of tubing was JB welded to the barrel so the magazine tube can rest inside and remain located when pulled out.
+This piece of tubing was JB welded to the adapter plate so the magazine tube can rest inside and remain located when pulled out.

 This piece of tubing needed to be extremely thin walled.
 I bored it out very carefully with a nice sharp boring bar and then turned the outside to near paper thin.
 It only will locate the magazine tube as it slides back into its hole.
 It won’t undergo any stress so being very thin won’t matter.